ren-code-cloud/intro-to-javascript/readme.md

 # 🚀 Intro to JavaScript Course

 Welcome to the **Intro to JavaScript** course by **Edify Academy**.
-This repository contains beginner-friendly tasks designed to help students learn and apply core JavaScript concepts in a practical way.
+This repository contains beginner-friendly **challenges** designed to help students learn and apply core JavaScript concepts in a practical way.

 ---

 ## 📚 What You'll Learn

-By completing the tasks in this repository, you will learn:
+By completing the challenges in this repository, you will learn:

 - ✅ What JavaScript is and how it works in the browser
 - ✅ How to declare variables using `let`, `const`, and `var`